 There are about 8 billion people around the world, 195 countries and close to 6000 languages.
 It doesn’t matter where you are and which language you speak – every human being understands the language of a smile.
 The sad part, however, is that only a few people are aware of the power of Smile.
 But, that is about to change.
-In this article, we’ll talk about all the power that a smile is vested with.
-And how you can use it for your own benefit.
+In this article, we’ll discuss the incredible 5 tips for a happy life centered on the power of a smile and how it can be beneficial for you in both public speaking and daily life.

 Power of smiling in public speaking